 J Nutr.
 2001.

 Theoretically, vitamin supplements may either enhance or reduce protein synthesis and proliferation in peripheral blood mononuclear cells (PBMC).
 In the present study, we determined whether administration of a pharmacologic dose of biotin affects proliferation rates of PBMC and cytokine release.
-Healthy adults (n = 5) ingested 3.1 micromol biotin/d for 14 d; blood and urine were collected pre- and postsupplementation.
+Healthy adults ingested 3.1 micromol biotin / day for 14 d; blood and urine were collected pre- and post supplementation.
 PBMC were isolated by density gradient and incubated with the mitogen concanavalin A for up to 3 d.
 At timed intervals during mitogen stimulation, we measured the following: 1) cellular uptake of [(3)H]thymidine to determine proliferation rates; 2) concentrations of various cytokines released into the medium; and 3) the percentages of PBMC subsets as judged by CD surface markers.
 Biotin supplementation caused a significant decrease of PBMC proliferation.
 Overall, this study provides evidence that administration of pharmacologic doses of biotin for 14 d decreases PBMC proliferation and synthesis of interleukin-1beta and interleukin-2.

 Bioavailability of biotin given orally to humans in pharmacologic doses.